 - Issuing official student transcripts at a student’s written request.
 The cost is $5 each.
 An unofficial copy of a student’s transcript will be provided upon written request at no charge to currently enrolled students.
 Note: Official and unofficial transcripts will not be released if the Student Accounts Office or other college officials have initiated a “hold” on transcripts.

 The add/drop period allows students the opportunity to alter their schedule without incurring a notation on their transcript or being charged tuition.
 For traditional courses, this period extends for the first week of the semester.
 For accelerated courses, this period ends after the first week of the class.
+To add a course, a student must submit their request to the Registrar, along with the signatures of the course instructor, the student’s academic advisor and the chair of the Division/School in which the course resides.
+Requests to add a course will not be considered afgter the second week of the semester or course.
 See the Academic Calendar for specific add/drop dates.

 Students may not attend classes for which they have not officially registered.
 Students who attend class without the proper authorization from the Registrar will not receive a grade or credit for the class.
 A student can add courses to their schedule via the campus web module, or by submitting an add slip to the Registrar by the specified deadline.

 Not attending a class does not, by itself, constitute an official drop from that course.
 To officially drop a course, students must use the campus web module or submit a drop slip to the Registrar by the specified deadline.
 Failure to take the appropriate action will result in a failing grade and a financial penalty.